Areas of supervision

 Functional capacity among the elderly in early old age – the importance of social factors.

-Among society's elders, numerous studies have shown that both illness, health behaviour, mental and physical functioning are influenced by social factors.
+Among society's elders, numerous studies have shown that both illness, health behavior, mental and physical functioning are influenced by social factors.
 For example, it has been shown that loneliness increases the risk of depression and the risk of not being able to cope in one's own home.
 Many age-related limitations begin in midlife or early old age, and we know very little about how social factors affect functioning at this time.

 Using questionnaire data from the Copenhagen Aging and Midlife Biobank, we have the opportunity to examine this.
 Data were collected while the participants were both just before and just around retirement age, and we have numerous measures of many positive and negative aspects of social relationships as well as of both mental and physical functioning.